Is DVT Covered by S.C. Workers’ Compensation?

 Is DVT Covered Under S.C.
 Workers’ Compensation?

 Often times, DVT can be caused or result as a “side-effect” of any type of limb trauma even as minor as a sprained knee or foot.
 Also, surgery or orthopedic procedures to the lower extremity can lead to DVT.
-Due to the significant degree of permanent impairment that can be caused by DVT, it is important to hire an experienced South Carolina Worker’s Compensation attorney that handles DVT cases.
-You may be entitled to monetary compensation for many permanent impairment and disability to your body as a result of a work-related DVT condition.
+Due to the significant degree of permanent impairment that can be caused by DVT, it is important to hire an experienced South Carolina Workers’ Compensation attorney that handles DVT cases.

 Contact a South Carolina Workers’ Comp Attorney if your Work Injury has Resulted in Deep Vein Thrombosis.